-- 6.3 Install thermocouple and float apparatus near the center of the tank opening and attach wiring to data logger.
-Install additional thermocouple or temperature probe with radiation shield within 10 linear feet of the tank and attach wiring to the data logger. - 6.4 After the thermocouples and temperature probes are installed, TP-206.3 shall be conducted to verify the system complies with the static pressure decay test procedures.
-No fuel surface temperature data will be valid without the system successfully passing the requirements of TP-206.3. - 6.5 The test shall be conducted with the facility in normal operating mode, but without any dispensing or delivery.
-This includes all nozzles, if used, properly hung up in the dispenser boots and all dispenser cabinet covers in place. - 6.6 When other certification and test procedures are run to evaluate the vapor recovery system, fuel surface temperature data shall be invalidated for the 24-hour period immediately after these tests. - 6.7 Reid Vapor Pressure (RVP) of the fuel used to test the tank may be measured at least 24 hours prior to the 30-day test period.
+- 6.1 Thermocouples shall be calibrated with the data logger in accordance with the manufacturer's instructions.
+Calibrations a NIST standard or transfer standard traceable to National Institute of Standards and Technology (NIST) is required. - 6.2 After the thermocouples and temperature probes are installed, TP-206.3 shall be conducted to verify the system complies with the static pressure decay test procedures.
+No fuel surface temperature data will be valid without the system successfully passing the requirements of TP-206.3. - 6.3 The tank shall be filled to 50% of the total ullage through the top or side mounted product adaptor using a camlock fitting. - 6.4 The test shall be conducted with the facility in normal operating mode, but without any dispensing.
+This includes all nozzles properly hung up in the dispenser boots and all dispenser cabinet covers in place. - 6.5 When other certification and test procedures are run to evaluate the vapor recovery system, fuel surface temperature data shall be invalidated for the 24-hour period immediately after these tests. - 6.6 No deliveries or dispensing shall be allowed during the minimum 30-day testing duration.
+If a delivery occurs the test will be terminated for a minimum 30 days. - 6.7 Reid Vapor Pressure (RVP) of the fuel used to test the tank shall be measured at least 24 hours prior to the 30 day test period.